 Berlin Tourist Attractions

-Below is a list of the Top Tourist Attractions in Berlin from The Brandenburg Gate to lesser-known tourist attractions such as the very impressive Charlottenburg Palace.
+This is a list of the Best Berlin Tourist Attractions from The Brandenburg Gate to lesser-known tourist attractions such as the very impressive Charlottenburg Palace.

 Most Popular Berlin Tourist Attraction - The Brandenburg Gate

 The Brandenburg Gate is an 18th-century neoclassical monument in Berlin, and one of the best-known landmarks of Germany.
 It is built on the site of a former city gate that marked the start of the road from Berlin to the town of Brandenburg a der Havel.

 It is located in the western part of the city centre of Berlin within Mitte, at the junction of Unter den Linden and Ebertstraße.
 One block to the north stands the Reichstag building.
 Throughout its existence, the Brandenburg Gate was often a site for major historical events.
 Chances are that when leaving the main train station you will see The Brandenburg Gate in front of you.

 The Reichstag building is a parliament historical building in Berlin.
 It was opened in 1894 and housed the parliament until 1933, when it was severely damaged after it was set on fire.
 After World War II, the building fell into dilapidation.

 Restoration on the building began in 1990 after reunification and was completed in 1999.
 Since then it once again became the meeting place of the German parliament: the modern Bundestag.